humzakhan94/Metis_Project_2/README.md

 Pandas, matplotlib, BeautifulSoup, lumpy, statsmodels, seaborn, sklearn.linear_model, sklearn.model_selection, sklearn.preprocessing, sklearn.metrics

 Possible impacts of project:
 Can show if a player is being over/underpaid compared to his stats from certain years.
-Resource for NBA teams
+Resource for NBA teams to competitively pay their players and price players they intend to sign.